sdarwin/website-v2/docs/development_setup_notes.md

 Method 2:

-Instead of running the script, manually install the necessary packages as discussed below.
+Or, instead of running the script, manually install the necessary packages as discussed below.
 It's only necessary to run each command if that package is missing.

 Install choco
 ```